robfairh/arfc.github.io/manual/expectations.md

 - **Connect you to my network:** whenever possible.
 I will connect students to my professional network when it may be helpful to students as they seek out external experts, additional mentors, summer internships, and careers.
-- **Drive Publications:** by helping group members to identify and pursue publication-worthy work, helping to write and edit manuscripts, and guiding the submission process.
+- **Direct Publication Efforts:** by helping group members to identify and pursue publication-worthy work, helping to write and edit manuscripts, and guiding the submission process.